 In case you haven’t noticed yet, our mission is to get you off the beaten track in New Zealand.

+Blue Duck Station can be found deep in the remote and rugged Ruapehu District, alongside Whanganui National Park in the North Island.
+This authentic and exclusive farmstay is a Stray fan favourite, truly off the beaten track destination and meets all the Strademark criteria.
 The station’s core values are based around the conservation of its endangered wildlife, increasing the health of the native bush and rivers, and preserving the history of the area, while educating visitors about the endangered New Zealand species.